thevaderdude/DSC180A-Q1-Project/README.md

 * To install the dependencies, run the following command from the root directory of the project: `pip install -r requirements.txt`

 ### Viewing the project through jupyter notebook
 * All data and graphs have been generated at run.ipynb.
-This is the simplest and fasted way to run the code
+This is the simplest and fasted way to run the code.

 ### Building the project stages using `run.py`